 Here are links to other cultured foods with videos!

-- Vegetable culture starter
+- Vegetable culture starter (I like this one)

 - 2 quart mason jars or 1/2 gallon fermentation master with air lock or regular lid (mason jars) (air locks) (air lock with tops)